Azure/azure-sdk-for-python/sdk/signalr/azure-messaging-webpubsubservice/README.md

 ### Message

-A message is either a UTF-8 encoded string or raw binary data.
+A message is either a UTF-8 encoded string, json or raw binary data.

 ## Troubleshooting